gbmhunter/hg-check/README.rst

 ======== ========== ============================================================================================================
 Version  Date       Comment
 ======== ========== ============================================================================================================
-v2.1.1.0 2014/03/25 PowerShell script now checks sub-subfolders for repos if none found in subfolder, closes #5. v2.1.0.0 2014/03/25 PowerShell script now ignores folders which are not Mercurial repos, closes #4.
+v2.2.0.0 2014/02/25 PowerShell script now automatically pushes and pulls changes, closes #6.
+Also checks and runs hg update if needed. v2.1.1.0 2014/03/25 PowerShell script now checks sub-subfolders for repos if none found in subfolder, closes #5. v2.1.0.0 2014/03/25 PowerShell script now ignores folders which are not Mercurial repos, closes #4.
 Script also reports back how many repos where discovered. v2.0.0.0 2014/03/25 PowerShell program now checks for repos which need pulling, closes #1.
 Added a progress bar to provide feedback to the user, closes #3.
 Fixed path finding code, correct path (the script path) is now found no matter how the script is run, closes #2.